Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in the league.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.

-- The Rockies have a 5.16 team ERA that ranks 27th across all league pitching staffs.
+- The Rockies have the 28th-ranked team ERA across all MLB pitching staffs (5.38).

-- Rockies pitchers combine to allow 36 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The Rockies will look to Davis (0-0) in his third start of the season.
+- The Rockies rank 23rd in baseball in home runs allowed (38 total, 1.4 per game).

+- Gomber (1-4 with a 9.28 ERA and 15 strikeouts in 21 1/3 innings pitched) gets the start for the Rockies, his sixth of the season.

-- In his most recent appearance on Friday, April 21, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up one earned run while surrendering six hits.
+- In his most recent time out on Monday, the lefty went five scoreless innings against the Cleveland Guardians while surrendering three hits.

+- The 29-year-old has put up an ERA of 9.28, with 6.3 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .322 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.